• Skip to primary navigation

 • Logical errors

-Compile-time errors: When we write the program then there is a possibility of some syntactical errors due to that the program fails to compile. some examples of syntactical errors missing of the semicolon at the end of the Java statements, writing statements without proper syntax will generate a compile-time error.
+Compile-time errors: When we write the program, there is a possibility of some syntactical errors due to the program’s failure to compile. some examples of syntactical errors are missing the semicolon at the end of the Java statements; writing statements without proper syntax will generate a compile-time error.

 package com.SoftwareTestingO.Java.ExceptionHandling;